 Fees to camp at this hut are paid using hut tickets.

-Before you go, buy 1 Standard Hut Ticket (blue for adults, yellow for youth) for each night's stay.
+Before you go, buy 1 Standard Hut Ticket (blue for adults, red for youth) for each night's stay.
 Put this in the honesty box at the hut.
-Or buy a Backcountry Hut Pass, which includes unlimited use of campsites at Serviced huts for a 6 or 12 month period.

 Bookings are required all year to stay at the hut.
 Bookings are not required to camp at the hut.